Lancaster Snowfall Totals & Accumulation Averages

 This page pulls together information on when, how much and how often Lancaster, Pennsylvania has snow.

 There are data and descriptions here of how many days it snows and the total amount of snowfall that Lancaster usually gets.
 There are also monthly and yearly counts of the days that the city normally has heavy snowstorms and deep snow accumulated on the ground.
 Plus there's information on when Lancaster can expect the first and last snowfalls of the season.

-All the numbers are averages, based on climate data gathered from 1981 to 2010 near downtown Lancaster.
+The first set of monthly snow totals are averages for 2010 to 2019.
+All the other numbers are averages, based on climate data gathered from 1981 to 2010 near downtown Lancaster.

 How Often it Snows in Lancaster

 The next two tables list monthly and yearly totals for amount of snow and how many days it snows at least 0.1 inches (0.25 centimetres).